Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Cleveland has combined with its opponents to score more than 42.5 points in four of seven games this season.
+- Cleveland and its opponents have gone over the current 42.5-point total in four of seven games (57.1%) this season.

-- Pittsburgh's games have gone over 42.5 points in four of six chances this season.
+- Sunday's over/under is 1.7 points lower than the two team's combined 44.2 points per game average.

-- The two teams combine to average 44.2 points per game, 1.7 more than the total in this contest.
+- The 45.6 points per game these two squads have allowed their opponents to score this season are 3.1 more than the 42.5 over/under in this contest.

-- These two squads surrender a combined 45.6 points per game, 3.1 more than this contest's over/under.

 - Browns games this season feature an average total of 47.9 points, a number 5.4 points higher than Sunday's over/under.